DawidGalarowicz/KaggleSurvey/README.md

 # Kaggle's ML and DS Survey 2019 - My Analysis

 This repository contains a notebook that I have created to analyse results of Kaggle's Machine Learning and Data Science Survey from 2019.
 The data can be found [here](https://www.kaggle.com/c/kaggle-survey-2019).
+I have also published a blog post on Medium outlining my conclusions which you can access by clicking [here](https://medium.com/@dawidgalarowicz/who-has-time-for-kaggle-challenges-63dbb0b0a757).

 ## Table of Contents
 [Installation](#installation)